 The firm interviews did not provide favourable evidence for the effectiveness of the Employment Tax Incentive (ETI).
 For the smaller firms, there was a lack of awareness of the incentive scheme.
 It was further stated that irrespective of the incentive scheme, the high minimum wage associated with the sector incentivises firms to employ workers with characteristics typically not evident in youth.
 For these firms, an older, stable employee outweighs any gain in terms of the incentive scheme.
+For the larger firms, it seems that they would hire these youth regardless of the incentive scheme.
 They take advantage of the incentives with respect to placing young employees in apprenticeship training and engineering students doing a year of work experience - i.e. individuals that they would have hired, irrespective of the ETI.